ryanmeisters/tuist-plugin-detect-imports/README.md

 )
 ```

+> [!NOTE]
+> This plugin doesn't publish versioned releases.
+Pin the latest commit SHA from `main`, and update by bumping the `sha` value.

 ## Usage

 The plugin exposes two helpers to your manifests:

-- **`ImportsDetector.getImports(at:exclude:)`** — recursively scans a directory for `.swift` files and returns the set of imported module names.
+- **`ImportsDetector.getImports(at:exclude:)`**: recursively scans a directory for `.swift` files and returns the set of imported module names.
-- **`kAppleFrameworks`** — a list of Apple system frameworks, useful for deciding whether an import is an SDK framework or an external package.
+- **`kAppleFrameworks`**: a list of Apple system frameworks, useful for deciding whether an import is an SDK framework or an external package.

 A typical setup maps each detected import to the right kind of `TargetDependency`: